kamalnyc17/liri-node-app/README.md

 ![Homepage](https://github.com/kamalnyc17/liri-node-app/blob/master/images/homepage.jpg)

 ## Overview
 In this project, we have created LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies based on user's parameters.
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies based on user's parameters. **All user parameters and their results will be appened in logged in log.txt**

 ## concert-this
 ### COMMAND: node liri.js concert-this '<artist/band name here>'